jD91mZM2/termplay/README.md

 But it also supports playing videos... and YouTube...
 Written in the systems language Rust, it has some solid performance.

   - **Sixels**, **TrueColor** and **256-bit color**
     - Sixels are slower, but has really good quality.
 Doesn't seem to work on higher resolutions though.
     - TrueColor is any RGB color, so while the quality isn't great, the colors look fantastic!
     - 256-bit color is the closest representation
     - Choose whatever is supported by your terminal and sounds cool to you.
   - **Flexible**
     - Change framerate, size and more using command line switches
   - **Adapting size**
     - Automatically scales the image to fit your terminal

 When playing a video:
   - **Concurrency**
     - It's converting to ANSI while `ffmpeg` is still processing!
   - **Audio/Frame Sync**
     - If one frame in takes longer to load and the audio continues on,
     - don't just pretend nothing happened!
 Skip a few frames!
     - Get back on track!
+  - **Controls!**
+    - Pause video!
+    - Control volume!

 ![Example image](http://i.imgur.com/dKzlbg0.png)
 [Or if you want to maintain ratio](http://i.imgur.com/jItzR8T.png)